 For any physical activity we want our body to be prepared.
 Schools differ on what style of warm-up they prefer.
-Some do a very intense warm-up with calisthenics and running however for our beginners course we use variations on the basic movements of jiu-jitsu.
-These movements, like shrimping, bridging, and break-falling are going to be used regularly as part of normal training.
-In our normal classes we use more complex jiu-jitsu drills which combine these movements into techniques.
-We believe that we are here to learn Jiu-Jitsu and so if you want to do push-ups and sit ups, you can do them on your own time.
+Some do a very intense warm-up with calisthenics and running however we tend to favour warming up with mini games based on the combat sport we are performing in.
+We believe that we are here to learn the Combat Sport you are training in and so if you want to do push-ups and sit ups, you can do them on your own time in our onsite gym :)

 After the warmup, we start the teaching.
-We tend to run 4-6 weekly modules that link a series of moves that fit together.
+Classes tend to run on 4 weekly modules or a weekly topic that link a series of moves or concepts that fit together.
 These moves will be taught in three different steps first being how do we physically perform the move, then why the move is effective and the basic concepts underpinning it and finally when we would decide to use the move and in which contexts.
-Again, every gym is a little different, but here at Axis Rolleston we find that the technique, concepts and context are all equally as important to learning.
+Again, every gym is a little different, but here at the SCSC we find that the technique, concepts and context are all equally as important to learning.

 After each technique or concept, you’ll grab a partner and “drill” those moves — repeating the steps and details at a comfortable pace to ensure proper performance of the skill.
 During this type of drilling, there should be little to no resistance — that is, you shouldn’t try to stop your partner from performing the skill, and neither should your partner when it is your turn!
 You’re trying to build pattern recognition, muscle memory and understanding of concepts that will allow you to do the move under pressure later in the class.

 After each taught section, you’ll break off into your drilling group.
 Then you’ll go back and either refine the technique if needed or learn the next thing.
 There is often 2-3 sections of this each class.
-You’ll probably have a sweat going or at least be thinking about how to perform these moves later — this is one of the great things about Brazilian jiu-jitsu is that it’s both mentally and physically challenging, which keeps things interesting.
+You’ll probably have a sweat going or at least be thinking about how to perform these moves later — this is one of the great things about Combat Sports, it’s both mentally and physically challenging, which keeps things interesting.

 After techniques we move onto a section of the class that can often vary greatly.
 This is where we start applying techniques that we have learnt into a more realistic and pressure-based situation.
 You and your partner work together to gradually increase resistance to the move so that you are still able to perform the required moves but it is much more challenging.

 You and your partner will scale up and down the resistance level based on both of your abilities and skills working together to both improve!
-This is one of the most important parts of class as you get to imprint your new found knowledge deeper into your mind until it becomes part of your Brazilian Jiu Jitsu repertoire or “game”.
-This means that when this situation crops up during the “rolling” section you will hopefully be ready to nail the move!
+This is one of the most important parts of class as you get to imprint your new found knowledge deeper into your mind until it becomes part of your repertoire or “game”.
+This means that when this situation crops up during the “sparring” section you will hopefully be ready to nail the move!

 After positional sparring we allow time for some questions about the moves and troubleshooting issues from positional sparring.
 It’s a free forum and there are no stupid questions.
 This is where we refine our techniques and concepts so that next time we won’t make the same mistakes again.